 The company seems to issue replacements of the tablet, pens, or parts when needed.
 In my own contact with Ugee, they responded quickly and helpfully—though my contact was with the general rep, not tech support.
 They do not seem to have elaborate customer support with screen sharing, but most places don’t.
 They have a Facebook page where you could upload images or videos if you’re having problems, and they can also be reached via email or Skype (or WeChat if you use that).

-The verdict for this Ugee 1910B review is that it’s is a really good deal for the price.
+The verdict for this Ugee 1910B review is that it’s a very good deal for something this affordable.
 It works well, with the pressure curve being comparable to or superior to Wacom.
 It does not have all the features of a Wacom, but it’s similar to other Cintiq alternatives.

 The screen resolution being a bit low, and the colors not super accurate, but you can check against your computer monitor.